seattlerb/rubyinline/README.txt

 + POSIX compliant system (ie pretty much any UNIX, or Cygwin on MS platforms).
 + A C/C++ compiler (the same one that compiled your ruby interpreter).
 + test::unit for running tests ( http://testunit.talbott.ws/ ).
-+ rubygems & rake if you'd like - these are used by inline_package.

 == INSTALL: